-According to the latest report by IMARC Group, titled "Indian Sericulture Market: Industry Trends, Share, Size, Growth, Opportunity and Forecast 2020-2025," the Indian sericulture market size reached INR 288 Billion in 2019.
+According to the latest report by IMARC Group, titled "Indian Sericulture Market: Industry Trends, Share, Size, Growth, Opportunity and Forecast 2022-2027," the Indian sericulture market reached a value of INR 376 Billion in 2021.
 Sericulture is an agro-based industry that comprises the rearing of silkworms for the production of silk.
 The process of sericulture involves the cultivation of mulberry trees and the rearing of domesticated silkworms for the production of raw silk.
 Raw silk refers to the yarn which is spun by mature silkworm larvae that can be obtained from the cocoons.
 Sericulture includes food-plant cultivation for feeding the silkworms and the reeling of cocoons for unwinding the silk filament.
 These filaments are further combined, drawn under tension and wound onto reels to form yarn.
 The extracted raw silk is then processed and woven for numerous value-added benefits.

 Indian Sericulture Market Trends: